alejio/alejio.github.io/content/insights/2024-10-20-ai-doom-boom-bias-tracker/index.md

 ---

-Kicking off a series of posts (number TBD) showing the development of a webapp that tracks bias of news articles relating to AI.
+This post shows the development of a webapp that tracks bias of news articles relating to AI.

-In this series I will prioritise the end-to-end solution architecture, rather than the Data Science side: I am looking to incrementally build a mini-data platform on GCP that showcases core features of what is called the "Modern Data Stack" and relevant Data Governance tools.
+I prioritise the end-to-end solution architecture, rather than the Data Science side: building a mini-data platform on GCP that showcases core features of what is called the "Modern Data Stack" and relevant Data Governance tools.

-In the first post, I will showcase a Streamlit app that tracks bias of news articles relating to AI.
+Below, I showcase a Streamlit app that tracks bias of news articles relating to AI.
 The app and underlying infrastructure is fully deployed on GCP.

 **App**: https://streamlit-app-824805393106.europe-west2.run.app/